Alvaro-Escalona/DIGITALIZACION_PROYECTO_3/README.md

 ## ⚖️ License

-Distributed under the MIT License.
+Distributed under the [MIT License] (https://github.com/Alvaro-Escalona/DIGITALIZACION_PROYECTO_3/blob/main/LICENSE).
 See LICENSE for more information.